Let’s shift our conversations about things we care about away from social media giants, and back into the blogosphere.

-Yes, I admit it, I’m saying that if government were a lot smaller and we knew it would remain that way regardless of the election outcome, the world would be better in at least this one way.
-It might be worse in other ways, I’m not going there just now, but most of our service providers would exist outside of government and they would still be there for us (and we could choose others) regardless of election outcomes, so we wouldn’t be waging war over them with our fellow voters.
+Yes, I admit it.
+I’m saying that if government were a lot smaller and we knew it would remain that way regardless of the election outcome, the world would be better in this one way.
+It might be worse in other ways, I’m not going there just now.
+But most of our service providers would exist outside of government.
+Those providers would still be there for us (and we could choose others) regardless of election outcomes.
+We wouldn’t be waging war over those services with our fellow voters.
 Similarly, if a tiny number of social media giants – just three, really – were not the giants they are and if we didn’t all depend on them as the public outlets of our thoughts and forums for conversation, there would be much less at stake.
-We would have our own favourite blogs (or blogs that we write ourselves) and we would switch freely between them according to what we liked or wanted, and while some of them, probably, might have policies we didn’t like, we would not find ourselves pressured to use them, because social media was so widely spread.
-It would matter a lot less who, for example, began to control the direction of Facebook, because Facebook wouldn’t be the whole online world to us.
+We would have our own favourite blogs (or blogs that we write ourselves).
+We would switch freely between them according to what we liked or wanted.
+Some of them might have policies we didn’t like, but that would be OK.
+We wouldn’t find ourselves pressured to use them, because social media would be more widely spread.
+It would matter less who, for example, began to control the direction of Facebook, because Facebook wouldn’t be the whole online world to us.